conradlab/PSAP/README.md

 1) ```individual_analysis_pipeline.sh```: Calls ANNOVAR to annotate data, calls a python script to appropriately annotate variants that overlap transcripts for multiple genes, calls an Rscript that performs some basic cleaning steps (mendelian inheritance filter - allows de novos, PSAP calibration filter, missing data filter, allele frequency discrepancy filter) and annotates all individuals with PSAP, and calls an R script that will report out candiate variants (inheritance pattern consistent with disease model)

 ## REQUIRED SOFTWARE
 This pipeline uses the R statistical software and ANNOVAR.
 Please ensure R (http://r-project.org) and ANNOVAR (http://annovar.openbioinformatics.org) are installed.
 Paths to all other accessory softwares/scripts are hard coded to the directories within the PSAP directory.
+Note that ANNOVAR output formats have changed over time, and thus it is recommended to use the verion of ANNOVAR used in current PSAP development (Version: Thu, 24 Oct 2019).

 ### PEDIGREE FILE FORMAT (SPACE SEPARATED, NO HEADER):